-A recent survey from Hello MD shows that 65% of participants have tried CBD for depression and that 90% of these were happy with the results and intended to continue.
-The latest study supports this trend.
+A recent survey shows that 65% of participants have tried CBD for depression.
+Moreover, 90% of these were happy with the results.

 Based on the latest estimates, over 16 million people in the United States alone go through a major depressive episode each and every year.
 Increasingly, people are relying on medication to solve their struggle with depression, with the rate of prescriptions jumping significantly between 1994 and 2014.
 It’s highly likely that you or someone within your inner circle has taken a prescription to manage the symptoms of depression within the recent past.
 It is also increasingly likely that people will choose CBD for depression.

 Antidepressants, while helpful for preventing relapse into a major depressive state, and for soothing the extremely challenging symptoms, don’t come without controversy.
 Their effectiveness and potential risk with long-term use are constantly making headlines Are they prescribed too often?
 Are they addictive?
 Do they do more harm than good?

 Patients, family members, and medical experts have started challenging the status quote on how to treat depression.
 It’s in this environment that a new study out of Brazil has explored the potential of cannabidiol (CBD) as an alternative.
 The results, supported by other preliminary research in the field, is an exciting turn of events.

 Revelations from the Study on CBD for Depression